snowflakedb/snowflake-cli-action/README.md

    gh repo view <repository-owner/repository-name> --json nameWithOwner | jq -r '"repo:\(.nameWithOwner):environment:<environment_name>"'
    ```

-   - _For more information about customization your subject, see [OpenID Connect reference](https://docs.github.com/en/actions/reference/security/oidc) on GitHub._
+   - _For more information about customizing your subject, see [OpenID Connect reference](https://docs.github.com/en/actions/reference/security/oidc) on GitHub._

    - _Follow more details, see the [Snowflake documentation](https://docs.snowflake.com/en/user-guide/workload-identity-federation) to set up OIDC authentication for your Snowflake account and configure the GitHub OIDC provider._